 The Addiction Disease

-American Addiction Centers recognizes that addiction — whether to alcohol, prescription drugs, illicit drugs or binge eating — is a disease.
-What this means for those seeking treatment is that we approach the individual as a whole person full of potential, and treatment is applied to help the individual overcome the addiction disease that is impeding his or her potential.
+American Addiction Centers recognizes that addiction — whether involving alcohol, prescription drugs, illicit drugs, or binge eating — is a disease.
+What this means for you or your loved one seeking treatment is that we approach every individual as a whole person with unique strengths who is full of potential.
+We provide Dual Diagnosis treatment to help individuals overcome their struggles with addiction that are impeding his or her potential.

-Addiction — whether to alcohol, prescription drugs, illicit drugs or binge eating — is a disease.
+Addiction — whether it involves alcohol, prescription drugs, illicit drugs or binge eating — is a disease.

-Our treatment programs provide each client with a rich education about these symptoms and their causes, physiological and psychosocial.
-The goal is to arm clients with all the information needed, regarding their particular addiction, to develop sound strategies for managing the addictive mechanisms at work in their lives and building long-term healing from the addiction disease.
+Our treatment programs provide our clients with a rich education about these symptoms and their physiological and psychosocial causes.
+The goal is to arm our clients with the information needed regarding their particular addiction, so they can develop sound strategies for managing the addictive mechanisms at work in their lives and build long-term healing from their addiction disease.